francwalter/pollaris/docs/administrators/install.md

 You also can create the following files:

 - `public/custom.css`: custom CSS rules;
-- `public/custom.js`: a custom JS script.
+- `public/custom.js`: a custom JS script;
+- `templates/home/custom.html.twig`: allows to customise the home page (you can copy the [`templates/home/show.html.twig`](/templates/home/show.html.twig) template to get started).

 ## Updating the production environment